OpenFn/blog/_posts/2020-07-08-caris-foundation-case-study.md

 _OpenFn data integration has enabled the Caris Foundation to "work towards a better experience for the patient, for the agent, and for external reporting."_

-_This post was originally published by Taylor Downs, Head of Product, on [The OpenFn Founder’s blog](https://medium.com/@taylordowns2000/supporting-communities-affected-by-hiv-98eede455050) as “Supporting Communities Affected by HIV.”_
+_This post was published by Taylor Downs, Head of Product, on [The OpenFn Founder’s blog](https://medium.com/@taylordowns2000/supporting-communities-affected-by-hiv-98eede455050) as “Supporting Communities Affected by HIV.”
+Some changes and updates have been made._

 ### Who is the Caris Foundation and what do they do?